PabloCastellano/awesome-ws2812/README.md

 # Awesome ws2812

 A curated list of awesome resources for ws281x LED strips and matrices.
-You usually control these devices using ESP8266 and ESP32 chips.

-**NOTE: This is a WIP list that I started since I could not find any.**
+Most of them are meant to be controlled using ESP8266 chips programmed with Arduino.

 **If you have an awesome project that is not listed here yet, your Pull Request is very welcome!**